differentpla-net/differentpla-net.github.io/_posts/2025/2025-12-01-crafting-interpreters-rust-add-lalrpop.md

 date: 2025-12-01T19:25:00Z
 layout: series
 series: crafting-interpreters-rust
-tags: crafting-interpreters rust lox lalrpop december-adventure
+tags: crafting-interpreters rust lox lalrpop december-adventure-2025
 ---

 For the parser, I'm going to use [LALRPOP](https://crates.io/crates/lalrpop).
 I used it in my previous attempt at this,